Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ### *Workflow A*: using GitHub Web interface only

-Virtually every task can be perform in a repository using only a GitHub account and your Web browser.
+Virtually every task can be performed in a repository using only a GitHub account and your Web browser.
 Thus, if you plan to make only a few contributions to the library, we recommend this option.
 Check the tutorial in [GitHub Docs > Get started > Quickstart > Hello World](https://docs.github.com/en/get-started/quickstart/hello-world) if you are new to the GitHub Web interface.

 ### *Workflow B*: using local copy of repository

-Having a version of the library downloaded (cloned) and synchronised in a local disc allows for editing and testing of files and code before committing any changes to the repository online.
+Having a version of the library downloaded (cloned) and synchronised on a local disc allows for editing and testing of files and code before committing any changes to the repository online.
 This workflow is recommended for those who plan to make many contributions (modules, updates of modules, maintenance tasks).

 Taking this workflow requires the following extra steps:
 1. **Install and set up Git**.
 Follow the instructions given in [GitHub Docs > Get started > Quickstart > Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git).